CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 The `Logic` component,
 * Uses the `Parser` class to parse the user command: results in a `Command` object which is executed by the `LogicManager`.
 * Affects the `Model` (e.g. adding a task) and/or raise events.
-* Executes the necessary command and the result is encapsulated as a  `CommandResult` to be passed back to the `Ui`.
+* Executes the necessary command and the result is encapsulated as a  `CommandResult` to be passed back to the `UI`.

 <br><img src="images/DeleteTaskSdForLogic.png" width="800"><br>